stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/3_overlapping_comms/README.md

 ## 4: Specific script

 You've written a generic script.
-If you have enough time now re-write your example so that it is only applied to a specific halo exchange.
-However, keep your original general code as you will need to use this again in a bit (you might like to use a different script in order to keep both).
+If you have enough time now re-write your script so that it is only applied to a specific halo exchange.
+However, keep your original general code as you will need to use this again in a bit (you might like to use a different script file in order to keep both).

 Applying optimisations selectively is something that might be useful when different types of optimisations are required in different